oliver-wyman-actuarial/easyr/README.md

 ```

+## Philosophy

+This packages comes from code we've written to make our daily work more efficient.
+We rely on it heavily in our organization.

+It is built on the following tenets:

+* **Fingers are precious**: strive to reduce the amount of typing and hand strain during coding.
+This means avoiding the shift key and choosing short names.
+Many function names won't be intuitive at first but will save you many keystrokes. *A good example: `cc` exists almost exclusively so you don't have to type `paste0`.*

+* **Generic scope**: avoid functions that apply to domain-specific tasks.
+These belong in other packages.

 ## Make A Contribution

 Any and all contributions are welcome.
 The easiest way to contribute is to add an [Issue](https://github.com/oliver-wyman-actuarial/easyr/issues).